itsamrit/Python/README.md

 NO PAIRS in python simple language
 Certainly!
 Here's the equivalent code in Python for the given operations on different data types:

+🥳BFS without levelorder traversal or priority could be done by dfs also.
+Only question that req priorityqueue or level order traversal could be done by BFS.

 🥳pop for rightmost element in list(stack), queue. popleft() for leftmost in deque